AyeshaMunawar-profile/Getaway-Tours/README.md

 2) How to use resolution media queries to target high-resolution screens with 2x
 3) How to combine multiple conditions in media queries

+**Section 14: How to test for browser support using @support**
+1) How to use @support feature queries
+2) Implement a graceful degradation on the selected properties
+3) How to use backdrop-filter